 During the 1920s Wedgwood residents thought that the intersection of NE 95th Street and 35th Avenue NE would develop into a major commercial center.
 That area was then called Maple Leaf or Morningside.
-There were some small stores at the intersection, but the businesses struggled and stayed small through the 1930s economic depression and the limitations on consumer goods during the 1940s war years.
+There were some small stores at the intersection, but the businesses struggled and stayed small through the 1930s because of economic depression and the limitations on consumer goods during the 1940s war years.

 The Wedgwood Presbyterian Church building has heavy use every week with its open-door policy of hosting community activities.
 Many different kinds of groups ranging from the Scouts to the Seattle Audubon Society use meeting rooms at Wedgwood Presbyterian Church for their activities and classes.
 Music recitals, weddings, funerals and community informational meetings are all held in this busy building.

 From Log Cabin to Our Lady of the Lake

 The church was founded in 1929 as the Chapel of St. Ignatius, on the west side of 35th Ave NE at about NE 81st Street, in a log cabin build by the previous landowner, Mr. Thorpe.
 The Chapel of St. Ignatius was not a parish but was informally served by Jesuit priests who traveled out from Seattle University to hold Mass on Sundays.
 This arrangement came into being because the Jesuits were considering moving Seattle University to the site.
 Delay in this plan was caused by the economic crash called the Great Depression of the 1930s.